dipy/dipy/doc/interfaces/denoise_flow.rst

 Denoising using Marcenko-Pastur PCA
 -----------------------------------

-The Principal Components classification can be performed based on prior noise variance estimates or automatically based on the Marcenko-Pastur distribution.
+The principal components classification can be performed based on prior noise variance estimates or automatically based on the Marcenko-Pastur distribution.
 In addition to noise suppression, the Marcenko-Pastur PCA (MPPCA) algorithm can be used to get the standard deviation of the noise.